Smdbn/django-app/README.md

 Python
 HTML/CSS
 JavaScript
-OpenWeather API for weather data
+OpenWeather API for weather data (add your own API key and change the url)

 Installation
 Prerequisites